Shaga-Matula/Iceberg/README.md

 ### Iceberg is a game of cunning and guile for one player, with an estimated play time of 15 minutes.
 The object of the game is to destroy 3 Icebergs to clear a path for your ship to cross.
 The game is controlled by inputting coordinates to smash 3 virtual hidden Icebergs.

+- New features
+- Timer and user rank were added, a timer has been added and the users time to play the game is stored in gsheets.
+This is then compaired with the last 10

 ## README Table Content

 1. [Introduction](#Introduction)